acolite/acolite/README.md

             conda install -c conda-forge numpy matplotlib scipy gdal pyproj astropy cartopy scikit-image pyhdf pyresample netcdf4

 ## Installation
-* cd into a suitable directory and clone the git repository: `git clone https://github.com/acolite/acolite`
+* cd into a suitable directory and clone the git repository: `git clone --depth 1 https://github.com/acolite/acolite`
 * cd into the new acolite directory `cd acolite`
 * run `python launch_acolite.py`

 ## Ancillary and SRTM DEM data download
 ACOLITE can automatically retrieve ancillary data (ozone, water vapour, pressure and wind speed) from the servers of the Ocean Biology Processing Group (OBPG) at NASA (https://oceandata.sci.gsfc.nasa.gov) and SRTM DEM data from NASA's Land Processes Distributed Active Archive Center (LP DAAC) at the USGS Earth Resources Observation and
-Science (EROS) Center (https://e4ftl01.cr.usgs.gov/MEASURES/) for both resources an EarthData account is requred: https://urs.earthdata.nasa.gov/users/new
+Science (EROS) Center (https://e4ftl01.cr.usgs.gov/MEASURES/) for both resources an EarthData account is required: https://urs.earthdata.nasa.gov/users/new

 ACOLITE tries and retrieve the EARTHDATA_u and EARTHDATA_p (for username and password) from the system environment variables.
 Alternatively they can be specified in the processing settings file or the general ACOLITE config file at config/config.txt.